kadgard/nlprocessing-api/README.md

 https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html

 ##Routes
-The main route from our api is (/gram/n/texts).
+-The main route from our api is (/gram/n/texts).
 The parameter n represents the gram dimension.
 A POST in this route will result in sending a json with texts in the contect and receiving de resulted vocabulary and the given word vectors for each text.
 Te return will also be in a json format.

+-If you pass a language parameter as query string the service will filter the vocabulary using the nltk stopwords list, removing words that may not be important.

+##Examples